Owl Spirit Animal

 Put those near and dear to you first.

-The owl spirit animal reminds you to put your family first, above all else.
-Your children will only be young for so long, and while they are still vulnerable, you must protect them at all odds and from all potential threats.
+The owl spirit animal reminds you to put your family and other close relationships first, above all else.
+Your children will only be young for so long, and while they are still vulnerable, you must protect them at all costs and from any potential threat.

-If an owl makes him or herself known to you, it may be a sign that you need to reaffirm boundaries, whether social, psychological, spiritual, or physical to protect your important relationships, whether they be your nuclear family (and protecting sacred family time), your significant other, or even very close friends.
+If an owl makes him or herself known to you, it may be a sign that you need to reaffirm boundaries, whether social, psychological, spiritual, or physical, in order to protect your important relationships, whether they be your nuclear family (and protecting sacred family time), your significant other, or even very close friends.
 The owl reminds us of what quality time with loved ones truly means.

 Keen Eyesight and Nighttime Vision

-Like humans’ eyes, owls’ eyes face forward in their skulls.
-This may be one of the reasons we relate to owls so much.
+Like people’s eyes, owls’ eyes face forward in their skulls.
+This may be one of the reasons we relate to them so much.
 However, unlike us, in some species of owls, their eyes take up 70 percent of their skulls.
 Our eyes take up just 5 percent of our skulls.
 This underscores what an important part owls’ keen eyesight is in term of how their brain power is used.

-But owls have something else that’s exceptional about their eyesight: They can see in the dark.
+Owls have something else that’s exceptional about their eyesight: They can see in the dark.
 This sets them apart from other birds of prey.
-In the dark, owls see things 2.5 times more brightly than humans do.
-Thus, owls can successfully hunt at night while avoiding obstacles.
-Undoubtedly, this is why owls are so often associated with the night in art and literature: They are truly nocturnal creatures.
+In the dark, owls see things 2.5 times more brightly than we can.
+Owls can successfully hunt at night while avoiding obstacles.
+Undoubtedly, this is why they’re so often associated with the night in art and literature – they are truly nocturnal creatures.

 If the owl is your spirit animal, you may have a keen sense of insight that might be described as psychic.
 You can see things that others do not, and you are aware of things that others are not.
 You may even have the gift of prophecy.
 If you have such gifts, it is your purpose and challenge in this lifetime to bring others along with you, to guide them in the darkness so they can see the light.

 The owl also brings the gift of hope.
 The owl can see light where others only feel lost in the darkness.
-And this is what a lightworker does here on Earth.
-The challenge is to “show people the light,” to gently help them find their way.
+After all, this is what a lightworker does here on Earth.
+Your challenge is to “show people the light,” to gently help them find their way.